willfurnass/data_pipeline_api/bindings/cpp/README.md

 automatically.

 ## Notes for installation on DiRAC CSD3

+(TODO: update to use the self-contained build above)

 The python/3.6 module on CSD3 can be used, but it has no pip available, and some of the packages appear to be broken, so it's best